jacinabox/Indexing/README.md

 * Normalize.hs - a function that converts accents to unaccented characters, to make searching in European languages easier.
 * Subclass.hs - a function for subclassing a window in Win32.

-If you do not have the Win32 package, install it by doing

-cabal install win32

 To build the application, use

 ghc UI.hs -o Index -O2 -DWIN32